Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Related Work

 \section{Related Work}

-\paragraph{CRS and Multimodal CRS} CRS infer user preferences from multi-turn dialogue and recommend items predefined in a global catalog~\citep{li2018redial, hayati2020inspired, he2023large, alessio2025cosrec, eqr2024, eqr2025, liu2025multimodal}, with multimodal variants incorporating item images and metadata to enhance reasoning~\citep{mg_shopdial, wang2025muse, guo2025vogue}.
+\paragraph{CRS and Multimodal CRS} CRS infer user preferences from multi-turn dialogue and recommend items predefined in a global catalog~\citep{li2018redial, hayati2020inspired, he2023large, alessio2025cosrec, eqr2024, eqr2025, liu2025multimodal}, with multimodal variants incorporating item images and metadata to enhance reasoning~\citep{mg_shopdial, wang2025muse, guo2025vogue} or incorporating a VLM conversational agent~\citep {liu2026semantic} as the recommender.
 As shown in \Autoref{tab:rw_novelty}, \imnl{} defines a distinct paradigm for immersive interfaces with egocentric, in-situ interaction that is not addressed by prior work.

 \paragraph{Context-Aware Conversation.} Prior work on context-aware conversation largely addresses referential grounding and location-aware utterance generation, as seen in SIMMC and spatial AR dialogue systems~\citep{kottur2021simmc2, wu-etal-2023-simmc, long2023spring, lee2024gazepointar}.
 While effective for linking dialogue to visual or spatial context, these approaches are not designed for preference-oriented recommendation and do not define what item information should be shown via item labels to support recommendation interactions.